pgh-noobs/python/ascii.md

 Char = Character

-'5' has the int value 53

-if we write '5'-'0' it evaluates to 53-48, or the int 5

-if we write char c = 'B'+32; then c stores 'b'

 |Dec|Char                         |Dec| Char    |Dec| Char|    Dec| Char|
 |---|----                         |---|-----    |---|-----|    ---|-----|
 |  0| NUL (null)                  | 32|  SPACE  |64 | @   |    96 |\`|